 You can view the video tutorial below, and I have also summarized the contents with photos here in this post, just keep scrolling.

-Now might not be the time to learn how to shoot in manual mode if you’re not familiar with the settings yet, but if you just need a refresher, definitely check out the video in the group I linked above.
+Now might not be the time to learn how to shoot in manual mode if you’re not familiar with the settings yet, but if you just need a refresher, definitely check out the video version of this tutorial.
 Otherwise, throw it in program or auto mode, and know that your exposure and white balance can be adjusted when editing.

 Similarly, please don’t try to replicate the poses and prop shots you see professional photographers posting.
 There is often years worth of training and practice to perfect these images, and lots of safety considerations.
 Keep baby on a safe, stable surface, and always have a spotter if there’s any chance of babe rolling (on a bed, sofa, etc.)

 · you don’t need a ton of space, but good light will make a huge difference

 · diffused window light is ideal (overcast day, or sheers over the window)

 · have the light washing down over baby’s face from above and slightly to the side, not from below

 · baby’s crib/room, the master bedroom, or the family room are usually good options!